vaiish371/tp/docs/UserGuide.md

 |----------------------|-------------------------------------|

 ***
-### i.
-Listing Basic Commands: `help`
+### 2.1 Listing Basic Commands: `help`
-This command is available for you to get a quick reference of all the basic commands that you are supposed to use to implement a particular feature.
-You can invoke this command any time during program run when you might not be able to keep track of the basic commands and their formats.
+This command is available for you to get a quick reference of all the basic commands available in ModMan, and their usages.
+You can invoke 'help' any time you are unsure of the basic commands and their formats.

 Format: `help`

-Example of usage: `help`

 Expected output: